covid-19-net/covid-19-community/README.md

 ## Browse the Knowledge Graph with the Neo4j Browser

-**The Knowledge Graph is updated daily between 07:00 and 08:00 UTC.**
+**The Knowledge Graph is updated daily approximately between 07:00 and 09:00 UTC.**

 ![](docs/Browser.png)